michelle-becker/node-ams-sdk/README.md

 ####getJobTasks(jobId, [cb])

 Requires a jobId.
 Will return the tasks for the job.
 Will stream if optional callback is not provided.

+####getTaskOutput(taskId, [cb])

+Requires a taskId.
+Will return the task information.
+Will stream if optional callback is not provided.